For information about how to configure a read replica, see Creating read replicas.

 - Learn how to configure an external replica configuration.

-- Learn how to configure an external master configuration.
+- Learn how to configure an external primary configuration.